Ottoman Iraq: Economy

-Infrastructure

-Anatolian-Iraqi Railway Project
+Anatolian-Iraqi railway project

 In an imperial railway concession contract dated 18 March 1902, during the reign of Sultan Abdülhamid II, the Ottoman government granted the Anatolian Railway Company, represented by Dr. Kurt Zander, a 99-year concession to construct and operate a railway line extending from Konya to Basra.
 The document, issued by the central government in Istanbul and overseen by the Ministry of Public Works (Nâfia Nezâreti), stated that the project was intended to serve for the purpose of increasing the prosperity, development, wealth, and trade of Imperial Anatolia and of Iraq (Anadolu-yı Şâhâne ile hatta: Irak’ın tezyîd-i ma‘mûriyet ve terakkî-i servet ve ticâreti zımnında).
 The contract lists several Iraqi towns and cities along the planned route, including Baghdad, Mosul, Tikrit, Samarra, Karbala, Zubayr, and Basra.
 The railway was to connect these Iraqi cities to the Anatolian network, and operational and technical conditions were outlined under imperial oversight, with financial guarantees and inspection procedures administered by Ottoman authorities.

-Aftermath and the Legacy of Ottoman Iraq
+Aftermath and the legacy of Ottoman Iraq

+Ottoman Iraq after World War I

 Following World War I and the establishment of the British Mandate of Mesopotamia in 1920, Iraq emerged as a new political entity under British administration.
 Contrary to later claims that Iraq is an artificial state invented by British policy or the 1916 Sykes-Picot Agreement, Ottoman-era records consistently used the term Hıtta-i Irakiyye in official documents for the unified administrative region of Basra, Baghdad, Mosul, and Shahrizor.
-The “artificial state” idea was later promoted not only by Orientalist British officials, who depicted Iraq as a loose patchwork of provinces, but also by ethnonationalists within Iraq.
-Pan-Arabists, seeking a greater Arab ethnostate encompassing all Arab lands, rejected Iraq’s western and southern borders and envisioned its absorption into a larger Arab nation.
-Pan-Kurdists, seeking a Kurdish ethnostate, likewise rejected Iraq’s existing borders and claimed Kurdish-majority cities in northern Iraq for a greater Kurdistan.
+The "artificial state" idea was later promoted not only by Orientalist British officials, who depicted Iraq as a loose patchwork of provinces, but also by ethnonationalists within Iraq.
+Pan-Arabists, seeking a greater Arab ethnostate encompassing all Arab lands, rejected Iraq's western and southern borders and envisioned its absorption into a larger Arab nation.
+Pan-Kurdists, seeking a Kurdish ethnostate, likewise rejected Iraq's existing borders and claimed Kurdish-majority cities in northern Iraq for a greater Kurdistan.
 Both denied the Ottoman conception of Iraq as a unified region and treated its borders as illegitimate and temporary.